jaylett/django-filebacked-objects/README.md

 ## TODO

+ * binary shouldn't have metadata, or should use detached
  * metadata from detached file (with auto-detection of format?)
+ * tests for binary, interspersed modules
+ * tests for pages module template overriding
+ * pages module auto-rendering for Markdown, HTML?
  * tests for .none(), .exists()
  * tests for .datetimes()
  * real documentation!
  * MetadataInFileHead is somewhat ponderous
  * Options/_meta actually overridable etc
+ * Remove django-markdown-deux requirement for tests

 ## Requirements